AustinAbbott/manual/src/content/docs/guides/led-bumper-install.md

 ## Questions I had while installing

 Do I need multiple wiring harnesses for independent control of the light bar and spot lights?

+My question to Bing Chat:
+"I have a bumper that has a light bar and two led spot lights.
+I'd like to control the light bar independently of the spot lights.
+How would I do that with relays?"

+Answer:
+"You can use two relays to control the light bar and spot lights independently."